 For All the Marbles

 One of the latest startups to join the battle of the sidewalk delivery robots is a San Francisco startup called Marble, which pulled in a $10 million Series A just a few days ago.
 Investors include China’s tech giant Tencent, as well as some individuals involved with a self-driving startup called Cruise Automation that General Motors recently acquired for $1 billion.
-Founded in 2015, the company has been working on developing fully autonomous delivery robots that can navigate the chaos of a city sidewalk, where pedestrians, pets and peddlers of bicycles engage in a unchoreographed dance that can defy logic.
-The machines, about the size of an office copier, use cameras, LiDAR and high-resolution 3D city maps to navigate.
+Founded in 2015, the company has been working on developing fully autonomous delivery robots that can navigate the chaos of a city sidewalk, where pedestrians, pets, and peddlers of bicycles engage in an unchoreographed dance that can defy logic.
+The machines, about the size of an office copier, use cameras, LiDAR, and high-resolution 3D city maps to navigate.

 While the company first tested its delivery robots in collaboration with food delivery service Eat24, Marble’s robots have swappable cargo bays to transport various types of goods, from food to prescription medicine.

 In the category of super-sized delivery robots is Nuro in Silicon Valley.
 The startup raised $92 million in January for what appears to be a self-driving car about the size of a golf cart.
 Investors include Banyan Capital, a Chinese venture firm, and one of the top VC firms in Greylock Partners.
 You’ll find all the usual bells and whistles standard on self-driving cars: LiDAR, cameras, and radar.
 That’s not surprising considering that the founders are a couple of former Google self-driving car engineers.
 Forbes reported that Nuro is currently building a half-dozen electric vehicles to carry everything from groceries and food orders to flowers and packages.
 The delivery robots will stick to city streets rather than highways—and with no humans in the vehicles—the cost to build the hardware should be significantly less than a regular self-driving car.